zawawimanja/HowToDevelop/README.md

 # CodingStory

-LEARN OTHER PEOPLE CODE AND READ THE DOC HOW ITS WORKS. see how samson march write the code.

 Coding is a creative art.
 It teach you how to build something from scratch.
 There is a lot of way how to solve the problem.
 It depends on you how you embrace it.

+LEARN OTHER PEOPLE CODE AND READ THE DOC HOW ITS WORKS. see how samson march write the code.
+//samson code
+//desc function
+//input
+//output
+//write the code

+Draw using UML Diagram.

+Need to use documentation

 Combination of understanding the framework + library + magic

-Need to use documentation and you failed to understand it.
-You just copy paste it.

 In coding what you need is.